 First of all, I took the test and I had a very high mechanical ability which I’ve always loved.
 Tinkering, tinkering with mechanics.
 So they put me in a school to learn airplane accessories—that was starters, generators, alternators and some other things. —Emma Belle Petcher

-In World War II, women’s careers and mobility literally “took off”.
+In World War II, women’s careers and mobility both as journalists and aviators literally “took off.”
 Fly Girls: Women Aviators in World War II explores the contributions that the Women Air Force Service Pilots (WASPs) made during the war and how the WASP program enhanced careers for women in aviation.

-Finally, the NEH-funded PBS documentary by Ken Burns, The War, includes resources for educators to bring World War II into your classroom.
+The NEH-funded PBS documentary by Ken Burns, The War, includes resources for educators that bring World War II into your classroom.
 It also relates the effects of this war on women at home and on the family.

 A member of the Women Airforce Service Pilots (WASPS) who has been trained to ferry a B-17 Flying Fortress.
 Courtesy of the U.S. Air Force and Wikimedia Commons.